devlbolivar/100-days-of-code/r1-log.md

 ### R1D11
 Day 11 #100DaysOfCode  I refactored the whole app state with useContext.
 It's working again and I built a very basic form to create new events, no styles yet.

+### R1D12
+Day 12 #100DaysOfCode I created two new components, modal and event components, both will be used when the user clicks over an event.
+No fancy styles yet!